helidon-io/helidon/integrations/microstream/README.md

-# Microstream integration into Helidon
+# MicroStream integration into Helidon

-This projects add [Microstream](https://microstream.one) support to Helidon.
+This projects add [MicroStream](https://microstream.one) support to Helidon.

-The offical [Microstream documentation](https://manual.docs.microstream.one/) can be found here.
+The official [MicroStream documentation](https://manual.docs.microstream.one/) can be found here.

 ## helidon-integrations-microstream

-Adds basic support for Microstream
+Adds basic support for MicroStream

 ### Prerequisites